 On or before February 1 of each year while the Bonds are Outstanding, beginning February 1, 2019, the City shall deposit or cause to be deposited the Pledged Revenues (which excludes, for the avoidance of doubt that portion of the Annual Installments collected for the payment of Administrative Expenses and Delinquent Collection Costs, which shall be deposited separately pursuant to the Indenture) into the Pledged Revenue Fund which deposit shall be directed by the City to the Trustee pursuant to a City Certificate.
-Specifically, except as set forth in the Indenture, the Pledged Revenues shall be deposited to the Pledged Revenue Fund to be used in the following order of priority: (i) first, to the Bond Pledged Revenue Account of the Pledged Revenue Fund amounts sufficient to pay debt service on the Bonds coming due in the next Bond Year, as described in the Indenture, (ii) second, to the Bond Reserve Account in an amount to cause the amount in the Bond Reserve Account to equal the Bond Reserve Account Requirement as described in the Indenture, (iii) third, amounts representing Additional Interest to the Delinquency and Prepayment Reserve Account of the Reserve Fund in an amount equal to the Delinquency and Prepayment Reserve Requirement, (iv) fourth, to the Developer Pledged Revenue Account of the Pledged Revenue Fund for deposit to the Reimbursement Fund to reimburse the Developer for the costs of the Phase #1 Improvements that have been paid from the Developer Improvement Account of the Project Fund up to the Reimbursement Maximum, pursuant to the Reimbursement Agreement, provided that such sums deposited to the Developer Pledged Revenue Account shall not include Additional Interest, and (v) fifth, in accordance with the written direction of the City, to pay other costs permitted by the PID Act.
+Specifically, except as set forth in the Indenture, the Pledged Revenues shall be deposited to the Pledged Revenue Fund to be used in the following order of priority: (i) first, to the Bond Pledged Revenue Account of the Pledged Revenue Fund amounts sufficient to pay debt service on the Bonds coming due in the next Bond Year, as described in the Indenture, (ii) second, to the Bond Reserve Account in an amount to cause the amount in the Bond Reserve Account to equal the Bond Reserve Account Requirement as described in the Indenture, and (iii) third, amounts representing Additional Interest to the Delinquency and Prepayment Reserve Account of the Reserve Fund in an amount equal to the Delinquency and Prepayment Reserve Requirement, (iii) fourth, in accordance with the written direction of the City, to pay other costs permitted by the PID Act (iv) fourth, in accordance with the written direction of the City, to pay other costs permitted by the PID Act.
 Notwithstanding the foregoing, if any funds remain on deposit in the Pledged Revenue Fund after the transfers required by clauses (i) through (iv) above are made, the City shall have the option, in its sole and absolute discretion, to transfer such excess funds into the Redemption Fund to redeem Bonds as provided in the Indenture.
 The City or the Administrator on behalf of the City shall direct the Trustee in writing with respect to the portions of the Pledged Revenues to be deposited pursuant to the Indenture as Additional Interest, Prepayments or Foreclosure Proceeds.
-Moneys transferred to the Developer Pledged Revenue Account shall not be part of the Trust Estate and are not pledged to the payment of the Bonds.
-For the avoidance of doubt, all portions of the Annual Installment collected as Additional Interest shall be deposited pursuant only to (i), (ii) and (iii) above.
-No Additional Interest shall be deposited to the Developer Pledged Revenue Account of the Pledged Revenue Fund.